 Panama has a tropical maritime climate with its rainy season being May to December and its dry season only lasting January to May.
 No matter what elevation you’re at in the country, the temperature doesn’t fluctuate much despite the two distinct seasons.
 Here is what you can expect from a few major cities in Panama:

 - Colón – Sitting on the Caribbean coast, at the entrance to the Panama Canal, is this lovely city, Colón.
 It shares the same wet and dry season schedule as the rest of the country.
 Its warmest month is September and its coolest month is November, right at the end of the rainy season.
 If you’re worried about rain, avoid travelling in October, that’s when Colón sees the most rainfall.
-It has a similar temperature average year round, fluctuating between from 20 to 30 degrees.
+It has a similar temperature average year round, fluctuating between 20 and 25.

 - David – The city is officially known as San José de David and is the capital of the province of Chiriquí.
 The city has one of the hottest climates in the Central American region.
 But, it still has a similar wet and dry season as the rest of the country.